stefaanc/psconsole/README.md

 > The `$HOME` variable doesn't always seem to correctly populated, hence we set it in this profile.
 We experienced a lot of issues with this on different computers and with different versions of PowerShell (probably because of a lack of understanding?).
 You can find more info about the `$HOME` variable here: https://docs.microsoft.com/en-gb/powershell/module/microsoft.powershell.core/about/about_automatic_variables, but the documentation doesn't always seem to line-up with what we see in a PowerShell console.
 >
 > - By default we use `"$env:USERPROFILE"`.
 Although this is in my experience the most reliable way, this variable may not be correctly set on your machine.
 > - An alternative (this is what the PowerShell documentation states as the method it uses "automatically") is to use `"$env:HOMEDRIVE$env:HOMEPATH"`.
-Again, this may not work properly on your machine.
 > - You can look for other variables in your environment (or add them) to help you create the correct `$HOME` variable.
 > - You can look for solutions on the web.
 > - Perhaps you need to update some registry items?